 A one-to-many relationship means each left row can match multiple right rows, but each right row matches at most one left row.
 The "one" side is the left table, the "many" side is the right.

 "Isn't one-to-many just many-to-one with the tables swapped?"
-Technically, yes — but table order matters enormously for agent-based merging, depending on your merge-strategy and implementation.
+Technically, yes, but table order matters enormously for agent-based merging.
 Wrong direction can tank both accuracy and cost.

-The everyrow merge strategy processes one left row at a time.
+Our merge strategy processes one left row at a time.
 For each left row, it shows the LLM (or web agent) that single row alongside the entire right table (or a batch of it if the table is too large) and asks: "which right row(s) match?"
 The web agent also researches the left row specifically, looking up information to help disambiguate.
-Of course, this is a design choice: in principle you could enrich also the right table with additional web-research from the web.
-However, we found that there are almost no cases where this is actually necessary.

 This means: